simonwiles/gh-pages-2021/slides.md

   - Repositories can be (are) distributed -- meaning that multiple copies can exist in multiple locations

 - **Commits**
-  - A collection of content representing the state of the repo at a given point
+  - A commit is a collection of content representing the state of the repo at a given point
-  - Are annotated with commit messages, which typically (should) describe the changes represented by the commit
+  - Commits are annotated with commit messages, which typically (should) describe the changes represented by the commit

 <p class="notes">Note: This is heavily simplified and omits several important concepts needed to use git effectively on your local computer.</p>